How to Prevent Location Tracking?

 11 Ways to Keep People (and Organizations) from Tracking Your Phone Activity

-You can prevent people from tracking your phone and protecting your GPS data by taking specific steps.
+You can prevent people from tracking your phone location and protecting your GPS data by taking specific steps.

 • Disable location services